snrustunerciyas/snrustunerciyas/README.md

 Data Scientist
 --------------

-I am interested in data science, machine learning and how they all work together.
-I conduct research in these areas and apply this knowledge to help businesses make decisions that are based on fact, not hyperbole.
-Thanks to my high research ability and hard work, I continue to develop myself in these areas.
-Serving data science for many years is my only goal for the coming years.
+Passionate and detail-oriented data enthusiast with experience working with large datasets and solving complex problems.
+Skilled in Python and SQL, with a strong background in machine learning and statistical analysis.
+Proficient in data visualization and communication of findings to a wide range of audiences.
+Seeking a challenging and rewarding opportunity to apply my skills and continue learning in the field of data science.

 * 🌍  I'm based in Istanbul, Turkey
 * ✉️  You can contact me at [snrustunerciyas@icloud.com](mailto:snrustunerciyas@icloud.com)